Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Exploring 1-contextual models

-Another feature is the formalism of discrete differential forms, which can be informally thought of as a way to measure the "size" of the simplices.
-The set of $n$-simplices of a simplicial complex $\textbf{X}$ is denoted by $\mathcal{C}_{n}$.
+Another feature is the formalism of discrete differential forms, which can be informally conceived as functions to measure the “size” of the simplices.
+Let the set of $n$-simplices of a simplicial complex $\textbf{X}$ be denoted by $\mathcal{C}_{n}$.
+To define a “size” we must first fix the algebraic structure $A$ where it is valued, usually the real numbers or a Lie algebra.
+A discrete differential $n$-form is defined as a dual of $n$-simplices.
+We will denote by $\mathcal{C}^{n}$ the set of $n$-forms.
+If $\bra{\omega}\in\mathcal{C}^{n}$, then we have